orlicekm/CsharpCourse/Lectures/Lecture02/PITCHME.md

 ### Type Compatibilty
 * Easeup usage of *subtypes*, ergo *virtual methods*
 * Compatibility of *types* of `class`, `struct` instances
-* Determines, to which type reference can be assigned reference of another type
+* Determines to which type reference can be assigned reference of another type

 +++
 #### Upcast